green hat and shamrock on a laptop keyboard

 Many of the most successful businesses became so because they were able to identify and act on emerging trends early on.
 Make sure that you are on the look-out for emerging new industries or industries that are evolving where your staffing agency can gain ground before competitors become aware.

-COVID-19 might have put a damper on staffing industry growth in 2020, but there are several industries that are growing now and which are set to grow post COVID-19, such as:
+COVID-19 might have put a damper on staffing industry growth in 2020, but there are several industries that are growing now and which are set to grow post-COVID-19, such as:

 • Technology of all kinds – online meeting platforms, online e-education, online and remote work apps, etc.